 Do Lawyers Need an Industry-Specific CRM?

-The vast majority of lawyers do not need a legal industry CRM.
-For many law firms, a multi-industry tool like Hubspot is sufficient for their needs.
+When looking at marketing tools for lawyers the vast majority of lawyers do not need a legal industry CRM.
+For many law firms, a multi-industry tools like Hubspot is sufficient for their needs.
 Another plus to Hubspot is that you can easily start on the free plan and see if it works for you.

 The only big reason to consider an industry-specific legal CRM is if there’s some integration with your existing workflow management software that will speed something up or fully automate something for you.
 Otherwise, Hubspot has a lot of flexibility that will serve your needs well and ensure you capture all the most important data about your prospective clients.